The Morgan Silver Dollar

 Anyway in 1803, Napoleon, always eager to finance his domination of Europe, sold the enormous territory of Louisiana (now around 14 states and two Canadian provinces) to the expanding American colonies.
 In total President Thomas Jefferson paid $15 million for the Louisiana Purchase and in one spectacular swoop bought around 1,000,000 square miles of land, instantly doubling the size of the new nation for 3 cents an acre.

-One last fascinating point before we move onto our Morgan Dollar.
+Did you know: One last fascinating point before we move on.
 Look closely at the left pillar of Hercules on the Spanish coin, a ribbon is wrapped around it.
 Legend tells that this is where the American Dollar sign originated from.

 Amazing isn't it that the sign used by millions daily is from an ancient Greek God.